Mastery of Breast Surgery℠

 Through the Risk Assessment Module, participants have access to a variety of standard risk calculations and a method to record and document those values.
 In addition, the page can be printed and placed in the patient's chart to facilitate discussion of additional testing or imaging.
 Links to other risk assessment tools are available on the risk summary view in this module.

 The Diagnostic Module is used to document diagnostic procedures and is submitted as part of the case documentation when applying for breast ultrasound certification.

-While participation in all modules of the Mastery Program is voluntary, completion of the information in the Surgery Module is required for those participants using the program for Maintenance of Certification Part 4.
+While participation in all modules of the Mastery Program is voluntary, completion of the information in the Surgery Module is required for those participants using the program to meet the practice improvement requirement for Continuous Certification.

 The program will provide you with the opportunity to participate in a data collection/self-review process.
 This self-reporting process is a fundamental first step in improving quality.
 Participation now, before such reporting programs become mandatory from outside agencies, will provide you, the surgeon, with the experience of self-reporting and, subsequently, the knowledge about your individual practice and patient outcomes.